 › Laganas – Navagio: 33 km (52 min)

-› Argassi – Navagio: 37 km (1 h)
+› Argassi – Navagio: 37 km (1 hr)

 #2 Zakynthos Shipwreck Viewpoint

-Best time to visit Navagio View Point
+Best time to visit the Navagio Viewpoint

 #2 Boat Tours to Shipwreck Beach

-The best starting points for a boat tour to Navagio Beach are Agios Nikolaos in the east (approx. 40 min transfer), Cape Skinari in the north (approx. 20 min) and Porto Vromi in the west (approx. 20 min).
+The best starting points for a boat tour to Navagio Beach are Agios Nikolaos in the east (approx. 40-min transfer), Cape Skinari in the north (approx. 20 min), and Porto Vromi in the west (approx. 20 min).

-➲ To the excursions to the shipwreck*
+➲ View excursions to the shipwreck*

 Boat tour from Cape Skinari

-#3 Interesting facts about the Zakynthos shipwreck
+#3 Interesting Facts About the Zakynthos Shipwreck

 Swimming tips for Navagio Beach:

-› Sanitary facilities: none available
+› Restrooms: none available

 Why is the shipwreck stranded in Navagio Bay?

-The Greek Smuggler’s Ship
+The Greek smuggling ship

-#4 Restaurant recommendations near the Zakynthos Shipwreck
+#4 Restaurant Recommendations Near the Zakynthos Shipwreck

 Elatino, Volimes